 Start with a solid ETF and expand further if you wish.
 Too many beginners make the mistake of doing it the other way.
 They often mimic 15-20 stocks they’ve heard about from various sources, leading to a situation where they hold assets they lack a comprehensive understanding of.

-Justin Bender has an excellent resource for you to figure out which specific ETF is right for you: How to Choose Your Asset Allocation ETF.
+Justin Bender has an excellent resource for you to figure out which specific ETF is right for a specific time frame: How to Choose Your Asset Allocation ETF.

 As a rule of thumb, you shouldn’t invest in any asset allocation ETF if you require the cash in less than 5 years.